We Speak on Operations, Organizational Design,

 Customized for your audience and context.
 Each talk centers honest assessment of trade-offs, not just benefits.

-How to evaluate whether AI actually solves your problem or just creates new ones.
-Moving beyond vendor promises to strategic assessment.
+How to evaluate whether new technology, including AI, actually solves your problem or just creates new ones.
+Moving beyond vendor promises to strategic assessment through The Fourth Lens.

 Key Themes- Questions to ask before adopting any tool